 Courses are held at the main campus of Aarhus University, in downtown Aarhus, Denmark.

 Courses will take place in-person over five days, Monday to Friday, from 9.00 to 16.30 every day.

 €750 (including lunch, coffee and tea)

 Participants receive 5 ECTS for a course.
 This includes preparations before the course (readings and pre-course exercises), active participation during the course week, and some form of post-course written exercise.

-We will be following the COVID-situation closely, and will adapt the event according to any COVID-related measures required.
-In the event of participants being unable to travel due to COVID restrictions, the registration fee will be refunded.
+The event will be held in-person.
+The event will follow the official COVID policy of Aarhus University.
+In the event of participants being unable to travel due to Covid, the registration fee will be refunded.

 Participants are responsible for their own travel and accommodation.
 Aarhus can be reached by bus, train and airplane (nearest airports are Aarhus, Billund and Aalborg).
 There are many options for staying in Aarhus, including Airbnb and many hotels and hostels.

 The Fall Methods Workshops are organised by the Methods Excellence Network (MethodsNET) and hosted by the Department of Political Science, Aarhus University, Denmark.